frederic-perez/AmE-dictionary/data/idioms.md

 __the real McCoy__ “The real McCoy” is an idiom and metaphor used in much of the English-speaking world to mean “the real thing” or “the genuine article”, e.g. “he’s the real McCoy”.
 __the short and the long of it__ The essential or most important point being made; the plain truth of the matter. _Bob, the short and the long of it is that we aren’t satisfied with your performance in work lately._
 __the sky is the limit__ :three: (the sky’s the limit) Anything is possible; there is practically no limit.
+__the straw that broke the camel’s back__
 __the third degree__ _informal_ Asking serious questions and/or giving someone rough treatment to get information. _I got the third degree when I got home last night._
+__the very thing__ Exactly what is most ideal, desired, or useful in a particular moment or situation. _I’m telling you, when you’re hungover, a big basket of French fries is the very thing!_ _I have the very thing to wear with a dress that color._ _Harvard students complained about the very thing the Soweto students saw as a privilege: shoolwork._
 __the whole nine yards__
 __the whole shebang__
 __then again__ :nine::m: From another standpoint; on the other hand; on second thought.
 An opposite possibility. _I need a vacation.
 Then again, so do my coworkers._